mark-watson/PythonAIBook/manuscript/Machine_Learning.md

 "Classic" Machine Learning (ML) is a broad field that encompasses a variety of algorithms and techniques for learning from data.
 These techniques are used to make predictions, classify data, and uncover patterns and insights.
 Some of the most common types of classic ML algorithms include:

-- Linear regression: A method for modeling the relationship between a dependent variable and one or more independent variables by fitting a linear equation to the observed data.
+- Linear regression: a method for modeling the relationship between a dependent variable and one or more independent variables by fitting a linear equation to the observed data.
-- Logistic regression: A method for modeling the relationship between a binary dependent variable and one or more independent variables by fitting a logistic function to the observed data.
+- Logistic regression: a method for modeling the relationship between a binary dependent variable and one or more independent variables by fitting a logistic function to the observed data.
-- Decision Trees: A method for modeling decision rules based on the values of the input variables, which are organized in a tree-like structure.
+- Decision Trees: a method for modeling decision rules based on the values of the input variables, which are organized in a tree-like structure.
-- Random Forest: A method that creates multiple decision trees and averages the results to improve the overall performance of the model
+- Random Forest: a method that creates multiple decision trees and averages the results to improve the overall performance of the model
-- K-Nearest Neighbors (K-NN): A method for classifying data by finding the K-nearest examples in the training data and assigning the most similar common class among them.
+- K-Nearest Neighbors (K-NN): a method for classifying data by finding the K-nearest examples in the training data and assigning the most similar common class among them.
 - Naive Bayes: A method for classifying data based on Bayes' theorem and the assumption of independence between the input variables.

 We will be covering a subset of ML, Deep Learning, in later chapters.
 Deep Learning differs from classic ML in several ways: